-Dr. Daniel R. Green is is the Deputy Assistant Secretary of Defense for Strategy and Force Development.
+Dr. Daniel R. Green is the Former Deputy Assistant Secretary of Defense for Strategy and Force Development.

 He has authored or co-authored three books including The Valley's Edge: A Year with the Pashtuns in the Heartland of the Taliban (Potomac Books, 2011), Fallujah Redux: The Anbar Awakening and the Struggle with al-Qaeda (Naval Institute Press, 2014), co-authored with MajGen William F. Mullen III, USMC, and In the Warlords’ Shadow: Special Operations Forces, the Afghans, and their Fight Against the Taliban (Naval Institute Press, 2017).
 He has also published a book chapter titled “Organizing Like the Enemy: Special Operations Forces, Afghan Culture, and Village Stability Operations” in Our Latest Longest War: Losing Hearts and Minds in Afghanistan (University of Chicago Press, 2017) edited by Dr. Aaron O’Connell.
 Dr. Green has written over fifty-five journal articles, op-eds, and policy analysis studies for Proceedings, Marine Corps Gazette, Armed Forces Journal, Strategic Studies Quarterly, Military Review, Special Warfare Magazine, Small Wars and Insurgencies, Foreign Policy, The New Republic, and Interagency Journal among other publications.